 But when it came to my trip in East Africa, it all just seemed so hard.
 The main points of interest are outside the big cities, and researching where to stay near national parks made my brain hurt.

 Which is why I decided to leave it to someone else.
-Both Ellington Safaris and Wild & Me Safaris arranged everything: the accommodation, the national park fees, the vehicles.
+Both Ellington Safaris and Safari Republic arranged everything: the accommodation, the national park fees, the vehicles.
 Ellington Safaris also arranged the most important thing: my gorilla tracking permit so I could finally tick that off my bucket list.

 I didn’t have to think about a thing except enjoying my time in East Africa.